Overplay/Bellini-Core/docs/CLOUD_SERVER.md

     trying restart
     pm2 is messed up i think

     - gonna have to do it with child exec probably :/

+    here it goes